shady-cj/alx-airbnb-database/database-adv-script/partition_performance.md

 __Partitioned__

 ```
-EXPLAIN PARTITIONS SELECT * FROM new_bookings
+EXPLAIN SELECT * FROM new_bookings
 WHERE check_in_date BETWEEN '2024-03-01' AND '2024-03-31';
 ```